 Selected applicants will participate in a virtual webinar meeting in March 2021 and attend two required three-day trainings in Spring 2021.
 The two in-person training events are mandatory for all prospective Fellows.
 In addition to training, all facilitators are required to deliver selected PD session material in person as the final requirement prior to facilitating PD independently as a Fellow.

-Fellows will deliver PD sessions during Summer 2021 (June 1-August 30) and during the 2021–2022 school year.
-Fellows are paid a daily rate ($1,200) for work during the summer and during school holidays.
+Fellows will deliver PD sessions during Summer 2022 (June 1 - August 30) and during the 2022-23 school year.
+Fellows are paid an hourly rate for work during the summer and during school holidays.
 Fellows work for Great Minds during the school year, according to the details of their job-share contract.

 Travel depends on the demand for PD, but Fellows can expect to travel outside their state.
 Great Minds will compensate for travel time and make every effort to ensure the Fellow’s schedule is manageable with local school and personal responsibilities.